 Visitors, particularly parents, are welcome at the School.
-In order to properly monitor the safety of students and staff, each visitor must enter the building through door #1 and report to the Main Office to sign in using our Safe Schools ID System (Drivers License Required).
+In order to properly monitor the safety of students and staff, each visitor must enter the building through door #1 and report to the Main Office to sign in.
+Any visitor found in the building without signing in shall be reported to the Principal.
 If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the School, in order to prevent any inconvenience.
 Students may not bring visitors.